graphql-devise/graphql_devise/README.md

 ```

 #### Important
-Remember to check `performed?` before rendering the result.
+Remember to check `performed?` before rendering the result of the graphql operation.
 This is required because some operations perform a redirect and without this check you will get a `AbstractController::DoubleRenderError`.

 ### Making Requests
 Here is a list of the available mutations and queries assuming your mounted model is `User`.